ressy/example-partis/README.md

 ## Usage

-Running all tests (paired/non-paired, slow/non-slow) with unlimited print width so we can see everything:
+Running all tests (paired/non-paired, slow/non-slow) with unlimited print width so we can see everything, and from a subshell inside the partis repository since the test script expects that:

     $ ( cd partis && ./test/test.py --run-all --print-width 0)
     run ./test/test.py --print-width 0